The Sacred Scrolls of the Scriptures

 Can this refer to the nations?
 While the nations were always “Lo-Ammi,” this refers to the time when Israel, too, was so far estranged from Him that He repudiated them.
 But the promise of becoming His people again does not refer to the nations but to His apostate people, Israel.

 But what of the quotation in the ninth chapter of Romans?
 It certainly seems as though this passage is applied to the nations there.
 The subject of the chapter is God’s sovereignty.
-The passage which is quoted is introduced by a comparitive connective “as.”
+The passage which is quoted is introduced by a comparative connective “as.”
 That is, it is not cited as fulfilled but as illustrative.
 In Peter the quotation is introduced very differently: “once were,” “yet now are.”
 That is, Peter gives a scripture and its fulfillment (1 Peter 2:10), Paul illustrates his theme by a passage in harmony with his argument (Rom.9:25,26).

-While the statement immediately preceding Paul’s quotation–“us, whom He calls, also, not only out of the Jews, but out of the nations also”–while this seems to us to be a direct reference to the salvation of the nations, it is evident from the next verse that this is only on account of our bias, and that he has no idea of changing it from its plain intent in Hosea.
+While the statement immediately preceding Paul’s quotation–“us, whom He calls, also, not only out of the Jews, but out of the nations also”–while this seems to us to be a direct reference to the salvation of the nations, it is evident from the next verse that this is only on account of our bias and that he has no idea of changing it from its plain intent in Hosea.
 He continues “Now Isaiah is crying over Israel”–which, if it is read with the emphasis on Israel, as indicated in the Greek, will give us the proper impression that Hosea, too, has been speaking of Israel, and the apostle takes it for granted that we are acquainted with that fact, as we certainly ought to be.

 This ought to be enough to send this epistle to the Circumcision, to whom it properly belongs.
 But, if this is not sufficient, the twelfth verse ought to make it plain whom Peter had in mind.
-If he was writing all this to the nations, why, in this verse, does he exhort them: “Having your behaviour among the nations ideal?”
+If he was writing all this to the nations, why, in this verse, does he exhort them: “Having your behavior among the nations ideal?”

 PETER'S SECOND EPISTLE